pixlra/playuver/README.md

   - cmake
   - a Qt development environment (libraries, headers, qmake, ...): only QtCore, QtGui and QtWidgets are required, at least in version 4

-2. Dependencies:
+2. Optional Dependencies:
-  - QT
+  - QtDBus
-  - OpenCv (optional)
+  - OpenCv
-  - FFmpeg (optional)
+  - FFmpeg

 3. Run the following commands: (this will create an executable named playuver)
 ```
 mkdir build
 cd build
-cmake -DUSE_FFMPEG=ON -DUSE_OPENCV=ON ..  (for FFmpeg and OpenCV support)
+cmake -DUSE_QT4=OFF -DUSE_FFMPEG=ON -DUSE_OPENCV=ON ..  (for FFmpeg and OpenCV support)
 make
 make install
 ```